vasko34/jicofo/doc/jibri-auto-recording.md

 soon as one of a hardcoded set of users joins a conference while no other users from the set are present.
 Recording stops automatically when none of the users from the set remain in the conference.
-The set of users is defined in the source code as an immutable constant and exposed via the `JibriConfig.getAutoRecordUsers()` function.
+The set of users is defined in the source code as an immutable constant `AUTO_RECORD_USERS` and exposed via the `JibriConfig.getAutoRecordUsers()` function.
 The returned set is unmodifiable and contains `user1@example.com` and `user2@example.com` by default.
 The membership list can be adjusted by modifying the constant in the source code